AIM2

 Interferon-inducible protein AIM2 also known as absent in melanoma 2 or simply AIM2 is a protein that in humans is encoded by the AIM2 gene.

 AIM2 is a cytoplasmic sensor found in hematopoietic cells that recognizes the presence of double-stranded DNA (dsDNA) of microbial or host cellular origin.
 AIM2-like receptor (ALR) family was founded on AIM2 and now consists of four members in human genome.
 Activated AIM2 recruits apoptosis-associated speck-like protein containing a CARD (ASC), resulting in caspase-1 binding, and forming of AIM2 inflammasome.
 This signaling contributes to the defense against bacterial and viral DNA.
+The AIM2 inflammasome can also be an integral component of the AIM2-PANoptosome to drive PANoptosis.

 Structure

 Proteins belonging to ALR family usually contain an N-terminal pyrin (PYD) domain, and one or two HIN domains.
 AIM2 consists of two domains connected through a long linker: an N-terminal PYD domain (amino acids 1-87), and a C-terminal HIN-200 domain (amino acids 138–337).
 The PYD domain mediates homotypic protein-protein interaction, while the HIN domain binds to DNA with its two tandem oligonucleotide/oligosaccharide binding (OB) folds.